How Effective Are Neural Networks for Fixing Security Vulnerabilities: Introduction

 Secondly, LLMs have recently been applied to source code~\cite{chen2021evaluating,wang2021codet5,jiang2021cure,mashhadi2021applying,prenner2022can,fan2022improving,imai2022github} and are pre-trained models that have been trained on a tremendous amount of source code (e.g., the entirety of GitHub).
 Different from APR models, pre-trained LLMs learn from large corpus of source code (instead of pairs of bugs and their fixes) for various tasks such as identifier tagging and code completion.
 Despite learning to perform tasks different from repairing, recent study \cite{clmapr23, xia2022practical} shows that pre-trained LLMs have competitive capabilities of fixing general Java bugs \cite{just2014defects4j,quixbugs}. \emph{It would be interesting to study how effective such LLMs are for a different task, i.e., fixing software vulnerabilities, when they do not see how bugs are fixed.}

 Thirdly, it would be interesting to compare deep learning (DL)-based APR techniques' and LLMs' capabilities of fixing Java vulnerabilities.
 DL-based APR techniques and LLMs represent two angles of applying models for a different task.
 Applying DL-based APR techniques to fix vulnerabilities is using models learned from a general dataset for a specific subset of the dataset (software vulnerability is a type of software bug).
 Applying LLMs to fix vulnerabilities is using models learned from a different format of dataset (sequences of code) for another format (pairs of buggy and fixed code).
-Since LLMs do not require pairs of bugs and their fixes, LLMs are typically built from data that is orders of magnitude larger than the training data used to train APR models. \emph{Would more data win or data-format matching win?} \nan{switched order, so this paragraph is fine now.}
+Since LLMs do not require pairs of bugs and their fixes, LLMs are typically built from data that is orders of magnitude larger than the training data used to train APR models.